AD-lite24/aruco_in_gazebo/README.md

 Note: This is just for demonstration, launch any bot or camera configuration needed.
 Package may not always work for whatever reason so using a camera known to work on your system is recommended.
 Use the scripts folder with your package.
 Rememeber, I warned you!
 ## Generating aruco tags in gazebo simulation

+Use this link to generate the tags: https://chev.me/arucogen/

 1. Navigate to the Gazebo_models directory
 2. In the images folder add the .png images for the ar tags required.
 Note that they have to be resized to dimensions 170*170 px
 3. Run the following command